Peru Essentials

 Early in the morning, take a short drive from town into the renowned Colca Canyon.
 This river canyon in southern Peru is sprinkled with traditional villages, terraced agriculture and trekking routes, and is home to the predatory Andean condor.
 Witness the morning routine of this mighty ruler of the sky, gazing as they circle this extraordinary natural ravine.
 Depending on weather conditions you’ll head on a short hike around the area (approximately 45 minutes) before returning to Chivay town.
 In the afternoon, travel back to Arequipa (approximately 5 hours), then relax into a free evening with your fellow adventurers.
 (B)

 Another day in Arequipa is a perfect time to get out and see what highlights you can explore today.
 For a bit of culture, why not stroll down to Casa Museo Villalobos for a look at the extensive art collection.
 If you’re looking for something a bit more hands-on, there are regular cooking classes in the city – be sure to speak to your group leader for their recommendations.
-Keep in mind that tonight (around 7.30 pm), you’ll transfer to the bus station and board an overnight bus to Cusco (approximately 11 hours with no stops).
+Keep in mind in the afternoon you’ll transfer to the bus station and board a bus to Cusco (approximately 11 hours with no stops).
 (B)

 Arrive in Cusco on your overnight bus sometime between 6.
 30 and 7.30 am.
 When you arrive, transfer to your hotel to drop your bags and head into town for breakfast.
 After, your leader will give you the choice of heading straight out for an orientation walk or resting in the hotel for a few hours before a stroll in the afternoon.
 On your leader-led tour, you’ll visit the facade of Qoricancha temple, local San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
 This afternoon, enjoy some more time at your leisure to explore Cusco.
 In the evening, join your group leader and fellow travellers for an Inca Trail and Machu Picchu briefing.
 (B)